top of page

 New Life International School welcomes inquiries from all interested students.
 Students are accepted throughout the year.

-New Life Cover
+New Life Cover_edited.png

 Admissions Requirements and Procedures